why slow fashion

 Technologies now exist which allow the fashion industry to embrace sustainability and equality.

-Despite some initial resistance, the slow fashion concept is now gaining interest amongst top fashion designers.
+Despite some initial resistance, the slow fashion concept is now at the core of production amongst top fashion designers.

 4 facts about fashion